Ganneff/if1sec/README.md

 why something does not work as planned, ensure to use a debug build (`cargo build` instead of `cargo build --release`).

+## Packages
+Note that they do not live up to distribution quality, but they do work for an easy install.

 ### Debian package
 A minimal Debian package can be build using `cargo deb`, provided that you installed this feature (`cargo install cargo-deb`).

+### RPM package
+A minimal package for RPM based systems can be build using `cargo rpm`, provided that you installed this feature (`cargo install cargo-rpm`)